 No indemnity policies are required.
 Additional disbursements may apply if indemnity policies are required.

-For ISA bonus applications there will be an additional fee of £50 including VAT per application.
+For ISA bonus applications there will be an additional fee of £50 plus VAT per application.

-For Shared Ownership purchases an additional fee of £100 will apply.
+For Shared Ownership purchases an additional fee of £350 plus VAT will apply.

 Stamp Duty for Residential Purchases